Family photo style guide

 Pants and shirts for very young boys are cute but not always that practical, as soon as you pick them up the shirt rides up and get creased, the pants ride down tags are out and the nappy is out, it’s fussy and can waste time. ( If you’re committed go for it) but rompers and all-in-ones are so much easier!
 They can be thrown up and around without worrying about adjusting the outfit to cover nappies etc

-• I recommend women wear medium or long dresses as short dresses will be a challenge when we do any seated photos.
-Maxi dresses give you something to twirl in, kids hide in the fabric, it covers legs when you sit and provides a nice backdrop when kids are standing at your feet.
+I recommend women wear medium or long dresses as short dresses will be a challenge when we do any seated photos.
+Maxi dresses give you something to twirl in plus it covers your legs when you sit.

-• Consider colour and seams in undergarments.
+Consider colour and seams in undergarments.
 The right colour and the right type of underwear for whatever outfit you’ve chosen.
-Make sure there is no pulling/ cutting in on you, no tight elastic etc. Do an underwear check to see if you have undy lines showing.
-This is particularly relevant for maternity shoots (I know that when I was pregnant, my lingerie would get a little snug;) If you don't want bra straps showing choose clothes that properly covers your undergarments, in all types of movement scenarios.
+Make sure there is no pulling/ cutting in on you, no tight elastic etc. Do an underwear check to see if you have undie lines showing.
+This is particularly relevant for maternity shoots (I know that when I was pregnant, my lingerie would get a little snug 😉 If you don’t want bra straps showing choose clothes that properly covers your undergarments, in all types of movement scenarios.

 Colour